 GitNops

-GitNops is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to network automation.
+GitNops is an operational framework that takes DevOps best practices used for application development, such as:

 Packet Pushers Heavy Networking Podcast #706